RobotecAI/o3de-extras/Gems/ROS2/Code/Source/RobotImporter/SDF_URDF/README.md

 ### Limitations that result in Errors

-This package will error and refuse to convert any SDFormat XML that violates these constraints.
+This implementation will error and refuse to convert any SDFormat XML that violates these constraints.

 #### Model limitations
 * The XML file must contain a single `<model>` not in a `<world>`